yokonoha/MinatsukiTone/README.md

 The visual concept is derived directly from the kanji that form the word:

 * **水 (Mizu)**: **Water**
-* **無 (Na)**: A connecting particle (This character literally means "nothing" or "without," but in this specific context, it is interpreted as a particle connecting "Water" and "Month" or related to the season.)
+* **無 (Na)**: A connecting particle (This character literally means "nothing" or "without," but in this specific context, it is interpreted as a particle connecting "Water" and "Month".)
 * **月 (Tsuki)**: **Month/Moon**

 ---

 ### Relationship to the App's UI Colors

-These kanji are the foundation of our design's color palette:
+These kanji are the foundation of my design's colors:

 1.  **Water (水):** This character is represented by **Mizuiro (水色), or "Water Blue,"** which serves as the bright, primary theme color for the UI.
 2.  **Moon (月):** This connection inspires the use of a **deep, subdued black** (or "Night Shade").
 This hue evokes the **night sky gently illuminated by the moonlight**, providing necessary depth and a beautiful contrast to the Water Blue.